As shown in the photos, I developed a new version of the board by reducing its size to about half of the original one

 gobottom gohead goleft goralle goright,

-select VARCHAR in variable form and 128 in lenght form
+select VARCHAR in variable form and 128 in length form, same for every column.

-comandi and same VARCHAR variable and 128 in lenght form
+comandi and same VARCHAR variable and 128 in length form.

 digit in mysql console: SHOW VARIABLES LIKE "MAX_CONNECTIONS";